Sleep disorders: how to get quality rest?

 1. Establish a consistent sleep routine

-A regular bedtime and wake-up schedule is the foundation for balancing your circadian rhythm (your internal clock).
-Try to maintain these times, even on weekends, to gradually train your body to fall asleep and wake up smoothly.
+A regular bedtime and wake-up schedule is the basis for balancing the circadian rhythm (the internal clock).Try to maintain these time slots, even on weekends, to gradually train your body to fall asleep and wake up without difficulty.

 2. Create an environment conducive to rest